Please note: As with all investments, your capital is at risk.

-Moneyfarm is a UK robo advisor that provides you with a personalised investment plan based on your risk preferences.
-It has seven risk-rated portfolios that are recommended to you based on your online investor profile.
+Moneyfarm, established in 2011, is a robo advisor that provides you with a personalised investment plan based on your risk preferences and goals.

 It’s completely free to download the app.

 Then Moneyfarm charges a management fee depending on how you choose to invest.

 Management fees cover all of your Moneyfarm products and are calculated as follows:

 Fees are calculated daily based on the total market value of your portfolio.

 On average, you’ll be charged 0.2% per annum in exchange-traded funds (ETF) fees.
 This is built into the cost of the ETF on any given day, so you won’t see fund charges being deducted from your portfolio directly.

 To invest with Moneyfarm, you need to sign up through the Moneyfarm app, which allows you to invest via a stocks and shares ISA, general investment account, private pension and junior ISA.
 You will also benefit from free, personalised digital investment advice from Moneyfarm’s investment consultants.

 Once you’ve completed a questionnaire specifying your investment goals, risk preferences and financial habits, Moneyfarm will recommend a selection of its seven risk-rated portfolios.

 These range from 1 for the lowest risk to 7 for the highest risk investment product.
 Portfolios on the lower end of the scale mainly comprise lower-risk fixed-income investments, including government, corporate and emerging market bonds, whereas portfolios on the higher end mainly comprise stocks and shares.